Maine Court Records

 Can Civil Violations be Expunged from a Maine Criminal Court Record?

-In Maine, civil violations are not considered criminal offenses, therefore they are not included in criminal records.
-However, records of some traffic infractions may stay on a person’s driving records, which are held by the state motor vehicle agency.
-Unlike minor traffic infractions, serious traffic offenses such as OUI are classified as misdemeanors (or Classes D or E crimes) and are punishable by imprisonment, fines, or both imprisonment and fines.
+Unlike minor traffic infractions, serious traffic offenses such as OUI are classified as misdemeanors (or Class D or E crimes) and are punishable by imprisonment and/or fines.
 OUI records are criminal records and are not eligible to be expunged or sealed.